mdrizwanfk/fem-four-card-feature-section/README.md

 - Using babel as a node/npm package
 - Precompiler/Transpiler Babel at its best, watches `./src` directory and compiles all the code in `./scripts` directory.
 - This setting doesn't modularize code, as import and export statements aren't working and babel is giving not-defined errors for require and exports.
+- Actually, we need webpack/bundler to achieve modular programming on web. for more info, read [this](https://webpack.js.org/concepts/modules/)

 ### Continued development